Descanonge/tomate/doc/source/scanning.rst

 --------------------

-When dealing with images, it is not always easy to know how the image is indexed, ie where the [0, 0] pixel is located.
+When dealing with images, it is not always easy to know how the image is indexed, ie where the `[0, 0]` pixel is located.
-As the CoordScan stores the in file index for each value it is easy to know if a dimension can be considered 'index descending', meaning the values of the coordinate are descending with the index (still inside the file).
+As the CoordScan stores the in file index for each value it is easy to know if a dimension can be considered 'index descending', meaning the values of the coordinate are descending when the in-file index increases.
-In that case, the CoordScan instance will return True when asked `cs.is_idx_descending()`, and when loading data the in file key for this dimension will be reversed).
+In that case, the CoordScan instance will return True when asked `is_idx_descending()`, and when loading data the in file key for this dimension will be reversed.

-If no information on the in file index can be found inside the file, the `in_idx` attribute CoordScan will be set to a list of `None`.
+If no information on the in-file index can be found inside the file, the `in_idx` attribute CoordScan will be set to a list of `None`.
-The index descending property can still be set manually by calling :func:`fgc.set_coord_descending(coord_name)<data_loader.constructor.FGConstructor.set_coord_descending>` on the filegroup constructor.
+The index descending property can still be set manually by calling :func:`Constructor.set_coord_descending(coord_name)<data_loader.constructor.Constructor.set_coord_descending>` on the filegroup constructor.

-For even more control on how the data is loaded, on should use the post load function of the :doc:`data object<data_base>`.
+For even more control on how the data is loaded, one should use the post load function of the :doc:`data object<data_base>`.